-I work as a therapist for children with learning, concentration and coordination difficulties using the INPP Method and the Johansen auditory stimulation programme, both natural drug-free therapies.
+I work as a therapist for people with learning, concentration and coordination difficulties using the Johansen auditory stimulation programmes.
 I am also a kinesiologist, specialising in the emotional connection to ill health.
-Adults can benefit from all these therapies too.

 My philosophy about health